%20%20Adalo.jpg)

 - Target API level compliance for Android versions

 Adalo simplifies this process by handling technical requirements automatically, allowing builders to focus on functionality rather than deployment complexities.
+You can even publish the same app to the web, native iOS, and native Android with Adalo, all without writing a line of code or rebuilding anything.

 Mobile-Specific AI Features